Marginalize, Rather than Impute: Probabilistic Wind Power Forecasting with Incomplete Data: Preliminaries

+In modern statistical theory \citep{little2019statistical}, missingness mechanisms can be classified into three categories: missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR).
+We introduce the definitions in what follows. \begin{definition}[MCAR] The data are missing completely at random if

+\end{definition} The MCAR mechanism entails that the missingness is independent of the data. \begin{definition}[MAR] The data are missing at random if

+\end{definition} The MAR mechanism entails that missingness may depend on observed values but not on the missing ones, indicating that the likelihood of missingness remains unchanged regardless of the values of the missing data.
+Particularly, MCAR is a special case of MAR. \begin{definition}[MNAR] The data are missing not at random if

-\end{itemize} That is, the MCAR mechanism is independent of the data sample.
-In contrast, the MAR mechanism is dependent on $\boldsymbol{y}_t^o$ yet independent of $\boldsymbol{y}_t^m$, whereas the MNAR mechanism is dependent on both the observed and missing values.
-It is worth noting that the missingness mechanism is irrelevant to how missing values are distributed within the data.
-For example, missing values occurring in blocks or sporadically can both be attributed to the MAR mechanism, provided that the missingness is unrelated to the values.
-Conversely, both scenarios can be attributed to the NMAR mechanism if the missingness is dependent on the values (for instance, data being missing when their values exceed a threshold).
+\end{definition} The MNAR mechanism entails that missingness depends on the unobserved values themselves.
+Here, we assume that wind power data are MAR (including MCAR), as the missingness is often caused by sensor failures and communication errors, which are irrelevant to the sample values.
+Although the mechanism may be MNAR due to cyber attacks, as noted by \citet{xu2023availability}, we do not address this issue in the current work and leave it as a direction for future research. \begin{remark} It is worth noting that the missingness mechanism is irrelevant to how missing values are distributed within the dataset.
+For example, missing values occurring in blocks or sporadically, as shown in Figure~\ref{fig:missingness} (where gray boxes indicate observed values and white boxes indicate unobserved values) can both be attributed to the MAR mechanism, provided that the missingness is unrelated to the values.
+Conversely, both scenarios can be attributed to the MNAR mechanism if the missingness is dependent on the values (for instance, data are missing when their values exceed a threshold). \end{remark}